National mapping agency: Germany

 In principle, each federal state (Bundesland) is in charge of producing the official topographic maps.
 In fact, the maps between 1:5,000 and 1:100,000 are produced and published by the land surveying offices of each federal state, the maps between 1:200,000 and 1:1,000,000 by a federal house – the Bundesamt für Kartographie und Geodäsie (BKG) in Frankfurt am Main.

 Greece

 Topographic maps for general use are available at 1:50,000 and 1:100,000 from the Hellenic Military Geographical Service (HMGS).
 They use a national projection system called EGSA'87, which is a Transverse Mercatorial Projection mapping Greece in one zone.
 A few areas are also available at 1:25,000.
 Some private firms sell topographic maps of national parks based on HMGS topography.

 Hong Kong

 The Department of Lands is the government agency responsible for surveying and publishing topographic maps of Hong Kong.
 Commonly used maps such as the HM20C series (1:20,000) are reviewed and updated every year or two.
 Very large scale (1:600 in Urban area and the 1:1,000 HM1C series for all of HK) topographic maps are also available to public for various uses.

+Iceland

+The National Science Institute of Iceland is the government agency responsible for mapping, geodesy and producing topographic data for Iceland.
+They maintain the local ISN2016 EPSG:8088 and EPSG:8086 map projection for Iceland.